YicunWendyWu9f/AlphaBravoCompany/README.md

 It is currently (Nov 2021) hosted on Github Sites.

+## Requirements
+- Github keys added for AlphaBravoCompany on Github. https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account
+- An appropriate config in `~/.ssh/config` for the Github account

-## To begin editing the blog
+## First time editing the blog

-1. Clone this repo locally
+1. Clone this repo locally using SSH
 2. Create a new post (see below)
 3. To preview, run the Hugo container and open https://localhost:1313 to see the rendered site (see below)
 4. When edits are complete, run the Publish step (see below)
 5. Push changes to master on Github.
 Site will update automatically.
 6. Verify that https://blog.alphabravo.io shows the content as expected

+## Editing when already cloned

+1. `cd` into the `blog.alphabravo.io` directory
+2. Run `git pull`
+3. Make edits and push changes

 ## To create a new post